We finally have the continuation our in-depth look at Disney Vacation Planning for Beginners.

 How To Book Dining Reservations

 While you can call to make reservations, I’ve always found it easier to book on My Disney Experience.
-This way, you can see all of the available reservations.
+This way, you can see all of the available time slots.

 My Disney Experience can be accessed on the app or through a web browser.